-The Gateway Review: A Journal of Magical Realism is currently CLOSED for submissions.
-We will reopen on September 15 for regular submissions, and August 15 for flash fiction contest submissions (see below).
+The Gateway Review: A Journal of Magical Realism is currently OPEN for submissions to our flash fiction contest ONLY.
+We will reopen on September 15 for regular submissions.
+See below for details on all categories.

 The Gateway Review is published twice each year and we operate on three submission cycles: